viktmv/viktmv.github.io/content/blog/code-principles/code-principles.md

 ### Plan broadly, improvise the details
 _Weeks of coding can save you hours of planning_ ©

 Start by thinking about the problem you want to solve first.
-Consider some approaches you can take, constrains that you might have, broad acrhitecture, general timelines etc.
+Consider some approaches you can take, constrains that you might have, broad architecture, general timelines etc.

 But don't go into too much details just yet.
 It's like wire-framing with thick sharpie, you don't wanna get stuck over small details at this point.